-Older worker benefit: The maximum benefit is 15% of the wage after age 60, depending on the percentage of wage reduction.
+Older worker benefit: Up to 15% of the wage after age 60 is paid, depending on the percentage of wage reduction.

-Child care leave benefit: The monthly benefit is 50% of the insured's average daily wage in the six months before the leave period multiplied by 30.
+Child care leave benefit: 67% of the insured's average daily wage in the six months before the leave period multiplied by 30 is paid for the first six months; thereafter, 50%.